Histiocytoses and Hematology

 With the ultimate target to improve treatment and outcome, we also investigate underlying genetics, immunology and biology of the disorders.
 In addition, we also study psychosocial factors affecting children with cancer and their parents.
 Our studies range from molecular biology, through cellular studies to clinical studies and psychosocial investigations.
 They comprise the following main areas which are presented in detail.

-- Hemophagocytic Lymphohistiocytosis (HLH) Clinical Studies
+- Hemophagocytic Lymphohistiocytosis (HLH) Clinical studies

-- Hemophagocytic Lymphohistiocytosis (HLH) Biological Studies
+- Hemophagocytic Lymphohistiocytosis (HLH) Biological studies

-- Langerhans Cell Histiocytosis (LCH)
+- Langerhans Cell Histiocytosis (LCH) Clinical and Biological studies

 Members of the research group

-Désirée Gavhed, PhD Project coordinator
+Désirée Gavhed, PhD, Project coordinator

-Magdalini Lourda, Postdoc
+Magdalini Lourda, Assistant professor